-Rodents are filthy little ‘house guests’ that you need to get rid of quickly.
+Rodents are filthy little ‘house guests’ that you need to get rid of quickly, preferably by a PRO pest controller.
 A rodent infestation left untreated will result in a costly problem that might take a lot of time to solve completely.
 These little critters can wreak havoc in your home.
 You’d be surprised at just how much damage they can cause.
 Below are three ways rodents can ruin your home.
 If you need help really quickly, visit Pest Control PROS immediately!

 In case you aren’t aware, rodents chew on everything, especially electrical wires.
 These wires are essential to some of the most expensive items in your home, which you will need to repair or replace.
 But the cost isn’t the only issue here.
 By stripping the insulation and leaving your wiring exposed, it can spark and cause a fire, posing a great risk to yourself and your loved ones.